FabianSVega/FabianSVega/README.md

   tools: [MongoDB, RaspberryPi, Linux],
   others: ["Kivy","Arduino","MBED"],

- challenge: " learning new languages of code ando help other people in this way"
+ challenge: " learn new languages of code ando help other people in this way"

 }
 ```